-This virtual business conference will explore key issues in commodity supply chains and showcase real-world solutions to some of the most urgent and important challenges faced by agrifood supply-chain stakeholders.
-Discussion will also cover forest- and nature-positive strategies en route to net-zero carbon emissions.
+This virtual business conference, organised by UK-based Innovation Forum, explored key issues in commodity supply chains and showcased real-world solutions to some of the most urgent and important challenges faced by agrifood supply-chain stakeholders.
+Discussion also covered forest- and nature-positive strategies en route to net-zero carbon emissions.

 Conference agenda highlights